eggie5/UCSD-MAS-DSE250/final/final.md

 ## 3 The Survey

-Answer all the above questions for the following (model,language) pairs studiedduring this course:
+Answer all the above questions for the following (model,language) pairs studied during this course:

 | model        | language              |
 | ------------ | --------------------- |